Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Structural Properties of SNL

 \section{Structural Properties of SNL}

-Through Section \ref{sec:notions}, we have reviewed the logical notion of \emph{$\snl$ sentences} and the associated complexity class \emph{SNL}.
+Through Section \ref{sec:notions}, we have reviewed from \cite{Yam17a} the logical notion of \emph{$\snl$ sentences} and the associated complexity class \emph{SNL}.
 In succession to the previous section, we intend to study the structural properties of $\snl$ in depth.
-In particular, we are focused on the closure properties under Boolean operations.
+In particular, we are focused on the closure properties of SNL under Boolean operations.